Skip to main content

 What hardware does IoT Edge support?

-IoT Edge runs on Linux (x64, ARM32, ARM64) and Windows (x64) devices.
-Requirements are modest: 1 GB RAM and a container runtime.
-It runs on industrial PCs, gateways, and even Raspberry Pi for development.
+IoT Edge runs natively on Linux devices (common architectures including x64 and ARM) with a container runtime, and on Windows through IoT Edge for Linux on Windows (EFLOW).
+It runs on industrial PCs, gateways, and even a Raspberry Pi for development.

 How do I deploy machine learning models?